itzpremsingh/python-tools/README.md

 - **Convert** – convert length from one to another
 - **Equation** - solve quadratic equation
 - **Getch** - input implemented, using builtin modules
-- **Humanize** - format seconds, bytes, and wind directions into human-readable text.
+- **Humanize** - format seconds, bytes, and wind directions into human-readable text
+- **Levenshtein** - match two words using Levenshtein algorithm
 - **Password** - encrypt and decrypt password
 - **Structure** - implement data structures like stack and queue
 - **Watcher** – watch python and run program when file changes